 What is a Bridging Loan?

 In the video below, our Head of Bridging, Sam O'Neil, summarises everything you need to know about bridging loans and how they work:

 - When you need to move fast - a bridging loan can be set up quickly and allows you to act like a cash buyer.

-- It's flexible - because it's secured against the value of bricks-and-mortar, lenders will consider borrowers whose credit record or regular income could mean that high street banks and mortgage lenders won't consider them.
+- It's flexible - because it's secured against the value of bricks-and-mortar, lenders will consider borrowers whose credit record is less than perfect.

 - Different property types - Bridging loans can be secured against commercial and residential property, building plots or even land that doesn't yet have planning permission.